raphaelalmeidamartins/color-guess/README.md

 ## :page_with_curl: About

-Project of HTML, CSS, and JavaScript developed by me ([Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/)) at the end of Unit 5 ([Principles of Web Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web)) of the [Trybe](https://www.betrybe.com)'s Web Development course.
+Project of HTML, CSS, and JavaScript developed by me ([Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/)) at the end of Unit 5 ([Principles of Web Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web)) of [Trybe](https://www.betrybe.com)'s Web Development course.
 I was approved with 100% of the mandatory and optional requirements met.

 We had to develop a color guess game.
 The user needs to guess which color from a randomly generated palette corresponds to the RGB value displayed on the screen.
 If they get it right, they earn 3 points.
 The points accumulate in every hit.